Cats and dogs returning to Australia

 Please note that if you want the option to return your animal to Australia at short notice you will need to maintain valid rabies vaccinations and RNAT tests for the entire time your dog or cat is overseas.
-If you don’t do this, your animal will have to meet the mandatory 180 day waiting period overseas following an RNAT test if they have visited any Category 3 or non-approved countries.
+If you don’t do this, your animal will have to meet the mandatory 180 day waiting period overseas following an RNAT test if they have visited any group 3 or non-approved countries.

-If you are likely to return your dog or cat to Australia within six months of departure, we recommend that you apply for, and hold, a valid Australian import permit prior to departure from Australia so that you are aware of the re-entry requirements specific to your pet.
+If you are likely to return your dog or cat to Australia within six months of departure, we recommend that you apply for, and hold, a valid Australian import permit before leaving Australia.

-To see the import conditions relevant to your cat or dog, visit bringing cats and dogs (and other pets) to Australia and select your intended country of export from the drop down menu.
+To see the import conditions relevant to your cat or dog, visit Bringing cats and dogs (and other pets) to Australia and select your intended country of export from the drop down menu in the calculator.